Aryan-Vora/Platformer/README.md

 # Platformer Game Setup Instructions

-Welcome to the Platformer game!
-Follow these instructions to get started.

 ## Initial Setup

 Before you can run the game, you need to set up your environment:

-- **Install Processing.js**: Make sure you have Processing.js installed on your system.
+- **Install Processing.js**: Make sure you have Processing.js installed on your system. https://processing.org/download
-- **Copy Game Folder**: Locate the `game` folder and copy it into the Processing directory on your computer.
+- **Copy Game Folder**: Locate the `game` folder from the repository and copy it into the Processing directory on your computer.

 ## Opening the Game